 He gets a call to head to the Temporal Integrity Commission, which is conducting group interviews for some new positions.
 Rick is not a part of the interviewing.
-Rather, he’s called in because there’s been a hiccup in time, and he’s got to go fix it.
+Rather, he’s called in because there’s been a hiccup in time, and he must go fix it.
 And, as the job candidates are sent home, one of their shuttles crashes, and there’s a fatality.
 And we’re off to the races.

-There are real people in the story.
+Real people exist within in the story.
 Of course, the three doomed musicians loom large.
-All dialogue is created by me, as is JP being a horndog.
-The other real people are Waylon Jennings, who played guitar on the tour, and Bob Hale, a local disc jockey who reportedly drove the three musicians to the small airfield in Clear Lake.
+I wrote all of the dialog, plus JP the horndog represents my own interpretation.
+The other real people include Waylon Jennings, who played guitar on the tour, and Bob Hale, a local disc jockey who reportedly drove the three musicians to the small airfield in Clear Lake.
 Of course there’s no evidence of anyone going along on the ride – that part’s all me.
 Everyone comes across pretty well, except for JP being a bit of a lecher.

 Don McLean’s American Pie – the song not only fits the scenario perfectly, it also helps to kick off the series.
 From its first words (which are the title of this story and also evoke the significant differential in time between the event and Richard’s life in the deep future) to its lyrics about the sixties and its turmoil, there was no other way to start this series.

 Frankie Ford’s Sea Cruise– I liked the song not only for the time period but also because it would be a very real concern for artists.
-The song (for real) was originally recorded by Huey “Piano” Smith but was dubbed over by Ford, who had a more energetic vocal.
-Valens is told, during the story, to be sure to get credit and to watch the moneymen, to assure that he doesn’t lose his rights.
+The song (for real) was originally recorded by Huey “Piano” Smith.
+However, Ford dubbed it over, as he had a more energetic vocal.
+Plus he was white.
+Valens learns, during the story, to be sure to get credit and to watch the moneymen, to assure that he doesn’t lose his rights.

 The Music of the Dead